gulsenece/JavaApplications/README.md

 # JavaApplications
 💻 JAVA101 💻

-My aim is understanding the java language basically.
+My aim is understanding the JAVA language basically.

-HelloEclipse.java is first code block of Java language for display the code block on the screen.
+[HelloEclipse.java](https://github.com/gulsenece/JavaApplications/blob/main/HelloEclipse.java) is first code block of Java language for display the code block on the screen.